loopandlearn/LoopFollow/readme.md

-Call for developers: Because we have switched to Omnipod 5, we no longer are using Loop or Nightscout and I will be able to do maintnenance on the specific features related to them.
-If you are interested in assisting to keep this app maintained and work on new features and improvements for Loop and Nightscout functionality, please reach out to me.
+Call for developers: Because we have switched to Omnipod 5, we no longer are using Loop or Nightscout.
+I will not be able to do maintenance on the features related to those.
+If you are interested in assisting to keep this app maintained and work on new features and improvements for Loop and Nightscout functionality, please reach out.

 ## Loop Follow
 ![screenshot](https://user-images.githubusercontent.com/38429455/93782187-436e8880-fbf8-11ea-8709-e2afba692132.png)